KirillChmel/KirillChmel.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: photo by <a href='https://vlaverin.com'>Vladimir Averin</a>

-news: true               # includes a list of news items
+news: false               # includes a list of news items
-selected_papers: false   # includes a list of papers marked as "selected={true}"
+selected_papers: true   # includes a list of papers marked as "selected={true}"
 social: false            # includes social icons at the bottom of the page
 ---

 I am a first-year graduate student in Political Science at Columbia University.
 Previously I was a research fellow at the [Ronald F. Inglehart Laboratory for Comparative Social Research](https://lcsr.hse.ru/en/) and a lecturer at HSE University and University of London.
 I also worked as a research assistant for Indiana University and United Arab Emirates University.

-Inequality, social policy, and public opinion in developing countries - and more specifically in the ones under authoritarian rule - are my primary research interests.
-As a prospective political methodologists I am interested in causal inference, bayesian statistics, and the application of machine learning algorithms in political research.
-I mostly focus on the individual level of analysis using surveys, lab and field experiments.
+I am generally interested in inequality and social policy in developing countries.
+Specifically, I would like to investigate how exposure to inequality in real life and on social media affects preferences for redistribution, perceptions of social mobility, and support for incumbents.
+As a scholar of autocratic politics, I am especially interested in how autocrats utilize economic segregation and redistribution for political ends.

+Causal inference, bayesian statistics, and the application of machine learning algorithms to political research are some of my methodological interests.
+I also have a first-hand experience of working with surveys and different types of experiments.
+My GitHub repository contains the data I collected with my co-authors.

-I received my MA in [Applied Politics](https://www.hse.ru/en/ma/ps/) and BA in [Political Science](https://www.hse.ru/en/ba/political/) from HSE University in Moscow, Russia.
+I was born in Samara, Russia.
+I moved to Moscow, Russia, in 2014 to pursue my BA in [Political Science](https://www.hse.ru/en/ba/political/) and MA in [Applied Politics](https://www.hse.ru/en/ma/ps/) degrees from HSE University.

-Download my CV [here](https://www.dropbox.com/s/cjf2ivhszu8r735/kc-cv-vSep_2022.pdf?dl=0) and reach me out at [kc3580@columbia.edu](mailto::kc3580@columbia.edu)
+Download the latest version of my CV [here](https://www.dropbox.com/s/cjf2ivhszu8r735/kc-cv-vSep_2022.pdf?dl=0) and reach me at [kc3580@columbia.edu](mailto::kc3580@columbia.edu).